 A gorgeous lace-like texture with the most amazing drape and feel.
 Simple stitches create a lovely pattern!

 Reminiscent of a pebbled beach or a garden path made of rocks, hence the name.
-Suited to a hat, this looks beautiful on a sweater or blanket too!
+Suited to a hat a sweater or blanket!